Kelvyn2012/airbnb-clone-project/README.md

 - **Docker**: Containerize the application for consistent environments.
 - **(Optional)** AWS / Vercel / Render: For automated cloud deployment after successful builds.

----

-Would you also like me to show a **bonus** version with a clickable Table of Contents for easier GitHub navigation? 📚✨
-It would look super professional if you're posting this as a project! 🚀